Auto-Increment Column

 );

-To illustrate this, an auto-increment column is added to the business table, giving each row a unique identifier:
+Add an auto-increment column to the table to give each row a unique identifier:

 CREATE TABLE `demo`.`records_tbl2` (